hestiacp/hestiacp/docs/docs/reference/cli.md

 used only for PostgreSQL and has an default value "template1".
 You can read more about templates in official PostgreSQL documentation.

 ## v-add-database-temp-user

 [Source](https://github.com/hestiacp/hestiacp/blob/release/bin/v-add-database-temp-user)

-add temp database user
+Adds a temporary database user to a mysql database.

 **Options**: `USER` `DATABASE` `[TYPE]` `[HOST]` `[TTL]`

 **Examples**:
 ```bash
 v-add-database-temp-user wordress wordpress_db mysql
 ```

-This function creates an temporary database user mysql_sso_db_XXXXXXXX and a random password The user has an limited validity and only granted access to the specific database Returns json to be read SSO Script
+This function creates an temporary database user mysql_sso_db_XXXXXXXX and a random password.
+The user has an limited validity and only granted access to the specific database.
+Returns json to be read SSO Script.

 ## v-add-dns-domain